coderefinery/git-intro/_episodes/03-branching.md

 ## Tags

 So far we have dealt with branches.
-A branch is semantically a division unit of work that can be updated as the work progresses.
+A branch is semantically a line of of develompent that can be updated as the work progresses.
 Internally it is represented as a pointer to a commit file in the .git/log/ directory.
+The commit references it's parent (or two parents if it's a merge commit) and so on recursively untile the initial commit.

 Another thing that we sometimes want to do is to record the exact state of the project at a given point in time, like for instance versioning.
 (If in doubt